Dynamical and Quenched Random Matrices and Homolumo Gap: Discussion and outlook

-One could also use the general model in the present article in cases, where there is in reality interaction between the fermions directly even though such interactions were not explicitly considered above.
-One should just think of using the Hartree-Fock approximation - replacing the mutual interactions of fermions by an effective interaction with a ``background'' that can easily be described by the dynamical matrix $M$.
+In principle, the Hartree-Fock approximation can be used to replace direct interaction between fermions with the effective interaction with background described by the dynamical matrix $M$.
+Therefore, our general model could have rather wide range of applications.
 In such a thinking we might even see superconductivity as an example of an effect of homolumo gap, namely the gap in the quasi-electron spectrum in the superconductor state is the homolumo gap.

-Originally the motivation behind this work is the dream of Random Dynamics \cite{hf} that the most fundamental laws of nature are so complicated that we should assume them to be basically random.
-In such a Random Dynamics philosophy, assuming at least existence of fermions and bosons, we are again set for application of a model like the present one and may speculate on the significance of the homolumo gap for the theory behind the Standard Model and behind special relativity etc.

-One of the soon to be studied developments of the present model is to introduce a system of conserved or at least approximately conserved quantum numbers say for the fermions alone at first.
-We could think of such conserved quantum numbers to be e.g., the quasi-momentum components for the electrons in a crystal.
-We can then set up some distribution assumption and some dynamics for a whole set of matrices $M(\vec{p})$, one for each quasi-momentum vector.
-These matrices $M(\vec{p})$ should now be assumed random and dynamical in such a way that they preserve continuity w.r.t. the momentum vector $\vec{p}$.
-In the approximation that the matrices $M(\vec{p}) $ have dynamics and quenched randomness independent of each other for each $\vec{p}$-value separately it would be possible to apply the analysis done in present work.
-However, for such a field of matrices one should expect break-down of continuity which would reflect on underlying topology.
-In fact we plan to address the question of possible topological frustrations and hope to fulfil the old dream of Random Dynamics of deriving the unavoidability of Weyl fermions in the low energy limit i.e., near the Fermi surface.
+As a further development of the present model we plan to introduce a system of conserved or at least approximately conserved quantum numbers for the fermions.
+One could think of such conserved quantum numbers to be the quasi-momentum components for the electrons in a crystal.
+We could then set up some distribution assumption and some dynamics for a whole set of matrices $M(\vec{p})$, one for each quasi-momentum vector.
+These matrices $M(\vec{p})$ should now be assumed random and dynamical in such a way that they preserve continuity w.r.t. to the momentum vector $\vec{p}$.
+Neglecting in first approximation the interaction between the neighboring dynamical matrices one would conclude that the spectrum of $M(\vec{p})$ would show a homolumo- gap for every value of the quasi-momentum $\vec{p}$.
+In general, however, an attempt to impose the continuity condition in higher dimensional model would be obstructed due to topological reasons.